What Does it Mean to Have 20/20 Vision?

 20/20 vision is not considered perfect vision.
 It is considered normal vision.

-If you have 20/20 vision, it means you can see clearly at 20 feet what should normally be seen at that distance.
-20/20 vision does not account for other important visual skills, including peripheral vision, depth perception, eye coordination, ability to see colors, and ability to properly focus on objects.
+20/20 vision does not account for other critical visual skills, including peripheral vision, depth perception, eye coordination, the ability to see colors, and the ability to properly focus on objects.

 Why Do Some People Not Have 20/20 Vision?

 People who have hyperopia (farsightedness), myopia (nearsightedness), astigmatism, or certain eye diseases can’t see clearly at 20 feet what should normally be seen at that distance.
-During a comprehensive eye exam, we measure visual acuity and if we determine you cannot see clearly at 20 feet what should normally be seen at that distance, we will prescribe the appropriate treatment to help you achieve normal visual acuity.
+During a comprehensive eye exam, we measure visual acuity.
+If we determine you cannot see clearly at 20 feet what should normally be seen at that distance, we will prescribe the appropriate treatment to help you achieve normal visual acuity.

-If your vision isn’t 20/20 and is due to being farsighted, nearsighted, or having astigmatism, a prescription for eyeglasses or contact lenses may be sufficient treatment so that you experience 20/20 vision.
-If your vision isn’t 20/20 and is due to eye disease, medication may be prescribed or a custom treatment plan developed based on your individual eye health needs.
+If your vision isn’t 20/20 due to farsightedness, nearsightedness, or an astigmatism, you may be able to achieve 20/20 vision with the right prescription for eyeglasses or contact lenses.
+If your vision isn’t 20/20 because of an eye disease, we may prescribe medication or develop a custom treatment plan based on your individual eye health needs.

 Do People with 20/20 Vision Need Glasses?

-Most people who have 20/20 vision will not need to wear eyeglasses until around the age of 40 or so when vision starts to worsen when looking at things close-up.
-As we age, the lenses on the front part of our eyes harden and become less flexible, and this leads to a gradual loss of the eyes’ ability to focus on nearby objects.
-People over 40 or so may still be able to see 20/20, but since their vision when looking at things nearby gets blurry, they may need to wear reading glasses or glasses with special progressive lenses.
-Another scenario in which a person with 20/20 vision will wear eyeglasses is if they work in front of a computer all day and would like to have lenses with blue-light blockers, or if their eyes are out of alignment and they need special lenses to help them properly focus to eliminate painful side effects such as headaches, neck and shoulder pain, and fatigues.
+Some people over 40 may still be able to see 20/20, but they may need reading glasses or progressive lenses to see things nearby clearly.
+Another scenario in which a person with 20/20 vision will wear eyeglasses is if they work in front of a computer all day and need lenses with blue-light blockers.
+Additionally, they might need glasses if their eyes are misaligned, and they need special lenses to help them focus properly to avoid side effects such as headaches, neck and shoulder pain, and eye fatigue and strain.

 If I Have 20/20 Vision, Do I Still Need an Eye Exam?

 If it’s been more than a year or two since your last eye exam, you may be surprised to learn that your vision has changed.
-Even if your last eye exam determined you have 20/20 vision and you feel that you can see fine, comprehensive eye exams are about more than your visual acuity.
-We fully examine your eye health, too, and can spot signs of diabetes, high blood pressure, and more, of which you may not even be aware.
+Even if your last eye exam determined you have 20/20 vision and you feel that you can see fine, our comprehensive eye exams in Tinley Park are about more than your visual acuity.
+We fully examine your eye health, too, and can spot signs of diabetes, high blood pressure, and other conditions you may not be aware of.
+To schedule an appointment, please contact our office today.

 [1] The AOA (American Optometric Association)